OrdnanceSurvey/OS-Places-MS-Power-Platform-Connector/README.md

 # Getting Started Guide

+Ordnance Survey Places provides the latest details of over 40 million addresses across the UK connecting the existing OS Places API service to your app.

 A guide to connecting to and querying OS Places API in Microsoft's Power Apps.

 ### Connecting to OS Places API